Cameron-D/openpose-ptz-control/README.md

 ffmpeg -f libndi_newtek -extra_ips "10.1.1.174" -i "BIRDDOG-ABC123 (CAM)" -vf "fps=fps=10" -pix_fmt yuv420p -f v4l2 /dev/video0
 ```

-At this point *an MQTT broker is required*, even if you aren't using any form of toggle to turn the automatic control on/off.
+By default an MQTT broker is required, you can set the `MQTT_ENABLED=0` env var to disable this requirement.
+In this case, setting `CONTROL=1` will also be required for the program to do anything.

 ```
 docker run -d --restart unless-stopped --name mosquitto -p 1883:1883 eclipse-mosquitto